lamanhchung/devopsproject4/README.md

 ### Kubernetes Steps

 * Setup and Configure Docker locally
+To install the latest version of docker, choose the Community Edition (CE) for your operating system.
 * Setup and Configure Kubernetes locally
+Install VirtualBox:
+For Mac:

+brew cask install virtualbox
+For Windows, I recommend using a Windows host.

+Install minikube:
+For Mac:
+brew cask install minikube

+For Windows, I recommend using the Windows installer.

 * Create Flask app in Container
 * Run via kubectl
+Command: kubectl run ${pod_name} --image=${dockerpath} --port=80